The Game Slams ‘Salty’ Meek Mill After Nicki Minaj Diss Track Drama — See Scathing Tirade

 This the type of hoe shit I hate… This lil bitch @meekmill aka Meesha salty cause his woman left em.
 Instead of being a REAL NIGGA & leaving the situation with ya head up standing tall, you in ya feelings so you get her house robbed & do fuck nigga shit fronting for the followers she gave you… liking pictures & leaving comments on posts that disrespect the woman who gave you life, actually loved yo dusty ass, bought you shit you couldn't ever afford on yo own & even stood by your side when Drizzy bodied you.. instead of leaving yo bum ass like she should've, she held yo skinny rat face havin ass down !!!
 Now she gone & all you can do is try & shit on her every chance you get over social media ??
 Straight pussy shit… you know how many REAL NIGGAS would love the chance to wife up a Nicki Minaj, Rihanna or a Beyonce' & you out here playing….
 Had a bomb ass woman & blew it cause you wasn't man enough to return the love that was given…. you a 🤡 ass nigga, won't fight me, but quick to tell Drake he can get a fade 🤔🤔🤔 straight fuckin sucka… I shoulda never took my hands from around Nicki that day we shot #PillsNPotions… that was the last time she been held by a REAL NIGGA !!! #NiggasIsTheNewBitches #OurDayIsComingSoon #DickChaser #ThemHerFollowers #iRememberWhenYouHad600ThousandB4Her #KeepRidinDirtBikesWitYoNutsOnNiggasButts #NickiGetYouAREALMAN #HeyBigHead 😉 @nickiminaj Nigga you would've died after Drizzy bodied you if Nicki wasn't on ya arm lil ungrateful pussy…. she the only reason you lasted long enough to beef wit me & trust me, the day is coming where I throw yo lil punk ass over 6 cars !!!
 What type of nigga wanna see the girl that gave him everything he got hurt.. bird ass bum #NickiBirthedYou #WhatREALMANwannaSeeHisGirlHurting ??? #AnswerDatShit !!!! #OnlySoLongFakeThugsCanPretend

-He continued, “Liking pictures & leaving comments on posts that disrespect the woman who gave you life, actually loved yo dusty ass, bought you shit you couldn’t ever afford on yo own & even stood by your side when [Drake] bodied you.. instead of leaving yo bum ass like she should’ve, she held yo skinny rat face havin ass down !!!
-Now she gone & all you can do is try & sh*t on her every chance you get over social media ??
-Straight p*ssy sh*t… you know how many REAL N*GGAS would love the chance to wife up a Nicki Minaj, Rihanna or a Beyonce & you out here playing.”
+He continued, “Liking pictures & leaving comments on posts that disrespect the woman who gave you life, actually loved yo dusty ass, bought you shit you couldn’t ever afford on yo own & even stood by your side when [Drake] bodied you.. instead of leaving yo bum ass like she should’ve, she held yo skinny rat face havin ass down!
+Now she gone & all you can do is try & sh*t on her every chance you get over social media?
+Straight p*ssy sh*t. you know how many REAL N*GGAS would love the chance to wife up Nicki Minaj, Rihanna or a Beyonce & you out here playing.”

 Drake & Nicki Minaj — Pics